rodrigodagostino/svelte-sortable-list/README.md

 ## Accessibility

-The following is a list of the accessibility features provided by the package:
+This package prioritizes accessibility with comprehensive keyboard navigation and screen reader support.

 ### Keyboard navigation

-These are the steps to navigate and operate the list:
+**Navigation and interaction steps:**

 1. Press `Tab` to focus the list.
-2. Press `Arrow Up`, `Arrow Left`, `Arrow Down`, `Arrow Right`, `Home` or `End` to focus the first item in the list.
+2. Use `Arrow Up`, `Arrow Left`, `Arrow Down`, `Arrow Right`, `Home`, or `End` to focus the first item.
+3. Navigate between items:
-3. Press `Arrow Up` or `Arrow Left` to move the focus to the previous item.
+   - `Arrow Up` or `Arrow Left`: Move to previous item.
-4. Press `Arrow Down` or `Arrow Right` to move the focus to the next item.
+   - `Arrow Down` or `Arrow Right`: Move to next item.
-5. Press `Home` to move the focus to the first item.
+   - `Home`: Jump to first item.
-6. Press `End` to move the focus to the last item.
+   - `End`: Jump to last item.
-7. Press `Space` to start dragging an item.
-When dragging, press `Space` again to drop the dragged item.
+4. Press `Space` to start dragging the focused item.
-8. Press `Arrow Up` or `Arrow Left` to move the dragged item to the previous position.
+5. While dragging:
-9. Press `Arrow Down` or `Arrow Right` to move the dragged item to the next position.
+   - Use arrow keys to move the item to different positions.
-10. Press `Home` to move the dragged item to the first position.
+   - `Home`: Move to first position.
+   - `End`: Move to last position.
-11. Press `End` to move the dragged item to the last position.
+   - `Space`: Drop the item at current position.
-12. Press `Escape` to cancel the drag and return the item to its initial position.
+   - `Escape`: Cancel drag and return item to original position.

 ### Screen reader announcements customization

-There are two main things that need to be considered to customize the screen reader announcements:
+Customize screen reader announcements using two main approaches:

+**1. Navigation instructions** (`aria-description` attribute):
-- The `aria-description` attribute: the keyboard navigation instructions (default: `Press the arrow keys to move through the list items.
+Default: `"Press the arrow keys to move through the list items.
 Press Space to start dragging an item.
 When dragging, use the arrow keys to move the item around.
-Press Space again to drop the item, or Escape to cancel.`).
+Press Space again to drop the item, or Escape to cancel."`
-- The `announcements` prop: the announcements to be read out by the screen reader during drag and drop operations.

-In addition to those, you can also use the following too (accepted by both the `<SortableList.Root>` and `<SortableList.Item>` components):
+**2. Drag-and-drop announcements** (`announcements` prop):
+Customize announcements for lift, drag, drop, and cancel operations.

+**Additional customization options:**

-- The `aria-label` attribute: the name of the list.
+- `aria-label`: Provide a name for the list
-- The `aria-labelledby` attribute: the ID of the element that provides the name of the list.
+- `aria-labelledby`: Reference an element that names the list

-The following example contains most of the code that you can find in the **“With custom announcements”** demo page, and it shows how we could translate the announcements to Spanish:
+**Example: Spanish translations**

+The following example demonstrates how to translate announcements to Spanish (adapted from the “With custom announcements” demo):

 ```svelte
 <script lang="ts">